 The phosphate industry in middle Tennessee dates back to 1893 when blue rock phosphate was discovered in both Lewis and Hickman counties.
 Brown rock phosphate was later discovered in Maury County, and phosphate mining boomed by 1897.
 In the Mount Pleasant mining district, 26,000 tons of blue rock phosphate was mined in 1896, and mining increased each year there after until it reached its high at 915,283 tons in 1942 partially due to an increased demand during time of war.

-Dispatched by telephone, the train made many stops including the stop at Bethel where there was a water tower available next to the section house.
+Dispatched by telephone, the train made many stops including the stop at Bethel, located in Santa Fe near the Williamson County line.
+Bethel was home to a water tower as well as a section house (pictured above) and schoolhouse.
 Water ran down hill through the pipes for approximately one mile and filled the train’s tank by the use of gravity.
-The section house, also located in Bethel still standing today, was used as a residence by section bosses; multiple families lived here along with babies being born.
-Leslie Sewell ran the Bethel train station which looked very similar to that of the McKnight Station Train Depot.
+The section house, which is still standing today, was used as a residence by section bosses.
+Babies were born here, and multiple families lived here over the years.
+Leslie Sewell ran the Bethel Train Station which looked very similar to that of the McKnight Station Train Depot (pictured below).

 Beginning at the Franklin Train Depot located on 3rd Avenue, the railroad ran westward along North Margin, crossed 5th Avenue at Harpeth Ford, curved southward and crossed East End just below Roberts Street.
 The railroad bed ran close to what is Leiper’s Creek Road today towards Bethel, Elam Station, Fly Station, and on towards Leatherwood and Water Valley.
 There was a turn table at Leatherwood close to the present Steam Mill Hollow Road.
 Reportedly, the Middle Tennessee Railroad did not run directly into the heart Water Valley.